mgrewe/ovmf/README.md

 In the example above, modules after `openface_tracker` only process the tracked parameters such that the image can be safely discarded.

 An overview about the modules and parameters is given in [`config/modules.json`](config/modules.json).
+Note that the parameters in this file are specified system-wide.
+This is typically fine for the webcam device, but different pipelines may require different parameters.
+The system-wide parameters can thus be overridden for each pipeline in the corresponding JSON file (e.g., `send_image` option in the example above.)

 ## PsychoPy Experiment